TechnologyEnhancedLearning/MVCBlazor/Feedback Guidance.md

 		- What was useful and what wasnt?
 - review controller base routing it is just for seperation in the project but would like to talk about it.
 	- How will parameters and different routing options affect the Blazor Host do we expect a conflict

+### Minor questions
+- ReassignListGroupPeopleIds<GE_CharacterModel>(Cartoons.Cast<GE_GroupBase<GE_CharacterModel>>().ToList()); wanted not to use a cast here
+- //Want to pass a configuration that is a configuration just of what is relevant to the package.
+And interface to error in the server by not fitting appsettings. builder.Services.LHS_AddConfiguration(builder.Configuration, "APIs:LH_DB_API"); Tried various approaches with IOptions
+-   public CharactersViewModel(List<GE_CharacterModel> characters, GE_FavouriteCharacterFormModel CurrentFormData = null)
+here we do logic in the view. this setup is needed because state is not in the service for incomplete forms from nojs, which is why we are putting in modelstate value